Skip to content

 Sometimes you just need your brain to stop yelling for five minutes.

-Enter: Word Searches (yes, seriously)
+Enter: Word Search Puzzles (yes, seriously)

 They seem simple, right?